 1st proofing and shaping the doughnuts

-- Turn the dough out onto a clean space.
-Knead lightly to form a ball.
-Place it in a large bowl.
-Cover the bowl with a kitchen towel or cling wrap and leave it to proof until it is almost triple in size.
+- Turn the soft dough out onto a lightly floured surface.
+Knead lightly to form a smooth ball.
+Place dough in a large greased bowl.
+Cover the bowl with a kitchen towel or cling wrap and let the dough rise (in a warm place or spot) until it is almost triple in size.
 This can take anytime between 1 hour or more, depending on the surrounding temperature.

 - Once fully proofed, transfer it onto your workspace.
 Knead for a few minutes to knock out air bubbles in it.